 As part of a trip to Greece, in particular the Greek mainland, Spetses will add the charm of an “authentic Greek island”.
 While being touristy, it is still mostly home to summer villas for Athenians, Greek magnates, or Greek expatriates from the US, or Switzerland.

 So, what are some of the best things to do on Spetses?
 Here are my favorites.

 Enjoy a Carriage Ride along the Sea

-While Hydra is a car-free island, Spetses, along the years, allowed a few cars, taxis and motorcycles to ride in the main roads.
+While Hydra is a car-free island, Spetses, over the years, allowed a few cars, taxis, and motorcycles to ride on the main roads.
 Tourists visiting from Hydra sometimes see it as a nuisance, as the noise level can rise, especially in the summertime.
 Let’s just say that Spetses is a lively, rattling island, rather than a quiet and laid-back one.